-- Serial number and model name as indicated on the nameplate - Nature of the defect and any relevant information.
+- Serial number and model name as indicated on the nameplate fixed to the back of your unit. - Nature of the defect and any relevant information.

-Before shipping your unit or defective component to our plant, you must obtain an Authorization Number from your VENTIS dealer.
+Before shipping your unit or defective component to our plant, you must obtain an Authorization Number from your OSBURN dealer.
 Any merchandise shipped to our plant without authorization will be refused automatically and returned to sender.